 Rather than tell you not to do it (you and I know that you will), here are some of our tops tips to do it without risking an Armageddon on Argyll Street or an Apocalypse on Amazon.

-1. Check websites are secure and use a credit c
+1. Check websites are secure and use a credit card

 - Not everyone is focussed on being on the Nice List, and some sales/sites will be after your secure details.
 Check the website and company before entering your personal information.
-For additional security, purchase items worth £100-£30,000 on a credit card as if there is a problem with the product or if the company goes out of business it is your credit card company that is responsible for protecting you.
+For additional security, purchase items worth £100-£30,000 on a credit card.
+That way if there is a problem with the product or if the company goes out of business it is your credit card company that is responsible for protecting you.